Speak Up. Take Space. Lead Now

 Your opinion matters—even if you're not the most senior in the room - Use your voice

-It’s easy to second-guess ourselves in rooms where experience speaks loudly—especially when self-doubt or impostor feelings creep in because of age, experience level, or hierarchy.
-In many professional environments—especially those where expertise and structure are strongly valued—it can feel intimidating to raise your hand when you’re still finding your footing.
-But let me say this clearly: you don’t need to be the most senior person at the table to have something valuable to contribute.
+It’s easy to second-guess ourselves in rooms where experience speaks loudly, especially when self-doubt or impostor feelings creep in because of age, experience level, or hierarchy.
+In many professional environments, especially those where expertise and structure are strongly valued, it can feel intimidating to raise your hand when you’re still finding your footing.
+But what if you didn’t need to be the most senior person at the table to have something valuable to contribute?

 The Myth of Readiness